Ilium (band): My Misanthropia: 2015-2016

-The sixth full-length release from Australian-based melodic heavy metal band Ilium draws from a wide range of US, British and Euro traditional heavy and power metal styles, with dark lyrical themes from various mythologies, legends and the depths of depression.
-Successfully marrying many different subgenres into their own version of traditional metal.
+Their sixth full-length release draws from a wide range of US, British and Euro traditional heavy and power metal styles, with dark lyrical themes from various mythologies, legends and the depths of depression.

-"My Misanthropia" features a new man at the front in vocalist Lance King, who takes over for the departing Mike DiMeo (ex-Riot).
-Mike's departure opened the doors for renowned vocalist Lance King (Balance of Power, Pyramaze, Avian) to take over.
-Lance's style was very much what the band were looking for on the final product, "My Misanthropia" will prove to be their most accomplished works yet.
+"My Misanthropia" features a new front man in vocalist Lance King (formerly of Balance of Power, Pyramaze, and Avian), who takes over for the departing Mike DiMeo (ex-Riot).

 The album was released digitally on 24 March 2015.
-The first 1000 CD copies released were a "Limited Edition Double Digipak" including bonus CD "Wendigo" (5 Tracks) including three originals and two very special remakes; "Tragedy" – (The Bee Gee's) and "Love is All" – (Roger Glover/Ronnie James Dio).
+The first 1,000 CD copies released were a "Limited Edition Double Digipak" including bonus CD "Wendigo" (5 Tracks) including three originals and two very special remakes; "Tragedy" – (The Bee Gees) and "Love is All" – (Roger Glover/Ronnie James Dio).

 On 9 November 2015 Ilium released a lyric video for the song "The Cryptozoologist" through Nightmare's Megaloud YouTube channel.

 Sirens of the Styx: Re-Styxed: 2017–present

 Released 25 October 2017.
 Adam Smith (guitar, bass, keyboard), Lord Tim (vocals), Tim Yatras (drums) and Jason Hodges (lyrics).
 It is a complete re-working of the 2003 debut, with the original also included in the physical CD package.
-All songs have been re-written, and re-recorded along with a brand new track – 'Ode of the Trans-Dimensional Puppeteer'.
+All songs have been re-written and re-recorded, along with a brand new track – 'Ode of the Trans-Dimensional Puppeteer'.
 Lord Tim from LORD and Dungeon, who recorded and sang backing vocals on the original, handles lead vocals.